Quantum Techniques for Stochastic Mechanics: An example from population biology

 \section{An example from population biology}

 Stochastic Petri nets can be used to model everything from vending machines to chemical reactions.
 Chemists have proven some powerful theorems about when these systems have equilibrium states.
-We're trying to bind these old ideas into our fancy framework, in hopes that quantum field theory techniques could also be useful in this deep subject.
-We'll describe the general theory later; now we'll do an example from population biology.
+We'd like to fit these results into our framework.
+We'll do this soon.
+But first, let's look at an example from population biology.